scriptrobin/ShopBridge-App/README.md

 Shopbridge is a webapplication.That helps to add new items to inventory and modify the inventory details.

-This project is built in AngularJS and NodeJS

 **Frameworks**

    * Frontend - AngularJS